· ·

 A potted olive tree brings an instant Mediterranean soul to any corner of a room with its silvery-green leaves.
 These trees represent peace and longevity, adding a sophisticated botanical element that thrives in bright, sunny spots.

 For those with less natural light, high-quality faux olive trees offer the same aesthetic benefit without the maintenance.
-Placing them in a large clay pot completes the look and grounds the room with natural color.
+Placing them in a large clay pot completes the look and grounds the room with a touch of natural color.

 12#.
 Statement Stone Kitchen Islands